President of the European Commission: Appointment

 Article 17 of the Treaty on European Union, as amended by the Treaty of Lisbon, lays out the procedure for appointing the president and their team.
-The European Council votes by qualified majority for a nominee for the post of President, taking account of the latest European elections.
+The European Council votes by reinforced qualified majority for a nominee for the post of President, taking account of the latest European elections.
+According to Article 238 of the Treaty on the Functioning of the European Union, the qualified majority is in this case a 'reinforced qualified majority' since the European Council votes on a proposal not coming from the European Commission or the High Representative of the Union for Foreign Affairs and Security Policy.

 This proposal is then put before Parliament which must approve or veto the appointment.
 If an absolute majority of MEPs support the nominee, they are elected.
-The president then, together with the Council, puts forward their team to the Parliament to be scrutinised.
+The president then, together with the council, puts forward their team to the Parliament to be scrutinised.
 The Parliament normally insists that each one of them appear before the parliamentary committee that corresponds to their prospective portfolio for a public hearing.
-The Parliament then votes on the Commission as a whole; if approved, the European Council, acting by a qualified majority, appoints the president and their team to office.
+The Parliament then votes on the commission as a whole; if approved, the European Council, acting by a qualified majority, appoints the president and their team to office.

 Transparency

-Qualified majority in the Council has led to more candidates being fielded while there has been greater politicisation due to the involvement of Parliament and the change of policy direction in the EU from the creation of the single market to reform of it.
+Qualified majority in the council has led to more candidates being fielded while there has been greater politicisation due to the involvement of Parliament and the change of policy direction in the EU from the creation of the single market to reform of it.
 However, despite this, the choice within the Council remains largely behind closed doors.
-During the appointment of Santer, discussions were kept in camera ("private" from latin "in chamber"), with the media relying on insider leaks.
+During the appointment of Santer, discussions were kept in camera ("private" from Latin "in chamber"), with the media relying on insider leaks.
 MEPs were angry with the process, against the spirit of consultation that the new EU treaty brought in.
 Pauline Green MEP, leader of the Socialist group, stated that her group thought "Parliament should refuse to condone a practice which so sullies the democratic process".
 There were similar deals in 1999 and 2004 saw a repeat of Santer's appointment when Barroso was appointed through a series of secret meetings between leaders with no press releases on the negotiations being released.
 This was sharply criticised by MEPs such as the ALDE group leader Graham Watson who described the procedure as a "Justus Lipsius carpet market" producing only the "lowest common denominator"; while Green-EFA co-leader Daniel Cohn-Bendit asked Barroso after his first speech "If you are the best candidate, why were you not the first?"